LisHack396/estadisticas_productividad/readme.txt

 -Programming Languaje Python==3.12.0
 -Integrated Development Environment PyCharm
 -Text editor Visual Studio Code
-*The used Python libraries on the project are found in the requeriments file
+*The used Python libraries on the project are found in the requirements file